githubixx/ansible-role-kubernetes-ca/README.md

 I tag every release and try to stay with [semantic versioning](http://semver.org) (well kind of).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
 A tag `r1.0.0_v1.8.0` means this is release 1.0.0 of this role and it's meant to be used with Kubernetes version 1.8.0.
 If the role itself changes `rX.Y.Z` will increase.
 If the Kubernetes version changes `vX.Y.Z` will increase.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Kubernetes release.

+**r6.0.0_v1.10.4**

+- **Potentially BREAKING change**: Remove PeerVPN dependency when generating certificates (use `k8s_interface` variable instead of `peervpn_conf_interface`).
+When generating certificates previously the values of `peervpn_conf_interface` variables were used and added to the certificate.
+Now instead `k8s_interface` variable is used.
+For almost all people that change shouldn't have any effect because the values of both variables should have be the same.
+If not check if the generated certificates are ok for you.
+The reason for this change is to allow the usage of a different VPN solution like [WireGuard](https://github.com/githubixx/ansible-role-wireguard) e.g.
+- always gather facts as first task

 **r5.0.0_v1.10.4**

 - Implemented changes needed for Kubernetes v1.10.x.